2 officers shot, wounded by visitor at Fresno County jail

-Two unarmed officers were critically injured after being shot by a visitor in the lobby of a central California jail, authorities said Saturday.
+Two unarmed officers were critically injured after being shot by a visitor in the lobby of a central California jail, authorities said.

 Scanlan, who has 10 years of experience, was hospitalized in critical condition.
 Davila, who has 18 years of experience, was listed in critical but stable condition, Botti said.